 it is setup and not the version we are going to setup

 - with this option set, we conflicts in versions in dependencies are errors, not overriden

 by the higher-level package's version.

-#2 Updated by Marc Mengel about 8 years ago
+#2 Updated by Marc Mengel almost 9 years ago